MateuszKubuszok/GameTheoryTools/README.md

 * Implement actual logic of finding equilibria,
 * test it,
-* create main function that parses arguments and initiates parser.
-* Improve singletons - instances and mutexes variables can probaby be replaced with statrc ones,
+* Improve singletons - instances and mutexes variables can probaby be replaced with static ones,
 * same for strings inside toString() methods.
 It could help avoid continous reallocation of memory,
-* add Sublime Text settings for displaying line at 120 signs and make sure that nowhere that limit is exceeded,
 * add Condition to set calculations accuracy.